 All native trees, shrubs, ferns, groundcovers, grasses and vines are protected.

 Both the gazetted roads and the various walking trails on the island can be rough, so it is wise to wear sensible shoes.
 At night, take a torch as there are no street lights.

 Walking clear around the island takes around half an hour, but it depends how many people you meet on the way!

-And take note, there are no public toilets but rubbish skips are available on wharves.
+Please take note, there are no public toilets on the island, but rubbish skips are available on wharves.